Turtlecrafter81/al-guides/Operation Siren Guide.md

 ### Other notable tile type:
 #### Colored blockers:
-Present in story puzzle maps, using the corresponding colored control tower will turn pebbles into movement blocking contructs and vice versa.
+Present in story puzzle maps, using the corresponding colored control tower will turn pebbles into movement blocking constructs and vice versa.

 ## Story Guide
 The first time you enter an area for the story it costs no AP.
 It will cost AP after that.
 They also do not give EXP except the boss fight (needs to be verified).